 The project takes Guild Brothers’ expertise out into ethnic communities in East London.
 The partnership with the Watts Gallery provides professional curating, and museum space to show work.
 Links have been made with academic institutions and art historians, thus increasing an awareness of contemporary arts and crafts amongst leading cultural and educational institutions.

-If you would like to know more or would like to get involved, please contact Celia Ward.
+If you would like to know more, please contact Celia Ward.

 Exhibition - Re-envisioning John Frederick Lewis - Interpretations in craft and architecture